elliotclowes/learnt.me/"Quiet" by Susan Cain.md

 The Inferiority Complex (IC) was one of the first ‘fashionable’ mental conditions.
 It started to be retroactively applied to everyone from [[Abraham Lincoln]] to [[Napoleon]].
 It was used as an all purpose explanation for many problem areas in life.
 P26

 > The field of psychology also began to grapple with the pressure to project confidence.
-In the 1920s an influential psychologist named Gordon Allport created a diagnostic test of "Ascendance-Submission" t measure social dominance.
+In the 1920s an influential psychologist named Gordon Allport created a diagnostic test of "Ascendance-Submission" to measure social dominance.
 "Our current civilization," observed Allport, who was himself shy and reserved, "seems to place a premium upon the aggressive person, the 'go-getter.""
-In 1921, Carl Jung noted the newly precarious status of introversion.
+In 1921, [[Carl Jung]] noted the newly precarious status of introversion.
 Jung himself saw introverts as "educators and promoters of culture" who showed the value of "the interior life which is so painfully wanting in our civilization.”
 But he acknowledged that their “reserve and apparently groundless embarrassment naturally arouse all the current prejudices against this type.
 >
 > But nowhere was the need to appear self-assured more apparent than in a new concept in psychology called the inferiority complex.
 The IC, as it became known in the popular press, was developed in the 1920s by a Viennese psychologist named Alfred Adler to describe feelings of inadequacy and their consequences.
 "Do you feel insecure?" inquired the cover of Adler's best-selling book, Understanding Human Nature.
 "Are you fainthearted?
 Are you submissive?"
 Adler explained that all infants and small children feel inferior, living as they do in a world of adults and older siblings.
 In the normal process of growing up they learn to direct these feelings into pursuing their goals.
 But if things go awry as they mature, they might be saddled with the dreaded IC-a grave liability in an increasingly competitive society.
 >